Fruit rot in chili crops, often caused by fungal pathogens like Anthracnose or Colletotrichum spp., can significantly reduce yield and quality.

 - Excessive rainfall or overhead watering: Standing water on leaves and fruits creates a moist environment perfect for spore germination and infection.
 Overhead watering, where water directly hits the fruits, can splash spores and spread the disease.

-- Poor air circulation: Densely planted crops or excessive foliage restrict air movement, leading to stagnant moisture and humidity around fruits,
+- Poor air circulation: Densely planted crops or excessive foliage restrict air movement, leading to stagnant moisture and humidity around fruits.

 Control measures of Fruit Rot in Chilli crop:

-Mancozeb 40% + Azoxystrobin 7% OS |
+Chatur | Mancozeb 40% + Azoxystrobin 7% OS | 600 ml/Acre |

 Frequently Asked Questions

-Q. How can I control fruit rot in chilli crops?
+Q. How can biological control help in managing fruit rot?